 The police chief wasn’t clear on who exactly he referred to ”leadership” , but recounting past experiences on arbitral cases where journalists were illegally arrested, jailed without an arrest warrant and later released without trial were ordered by the Puntland Presidential office and from the Puntland Ministry of information, technology, culture and heritage.

-The latter quote from the Police chief was a disturbing one and a a revelational approval on cases based on previous experiences in reference to arbitrary** arrests of Puntland Journalists that MAP has advocated against.
-90% of the illegal detentions from 2015 to 2017 were Journalists were hand-picked by Police officers with no arrest warrants and majority of the arrest orders came from either the Puntland President’s office or the Puntland Ministry of information, technology, culture and heritage.
+The latter quote from the Police chief was a disturbing revelation that approves allegations the media has had on cases directed against journalists.
+Evidence based on previous experiences in reference to arbitrary** arrests of Puntland Journalists that MAP has advocated against, 90% of the unjustified detentions from the period 2015 to 2017 in which Journalists were hand-picked by Police officers with no arrest warrants were majority of the arrest orders came from either the Puntland President’s office or the Puntland Ministry of information, technology, culture and heritage.